cdriehuys/chathandriehuys.com/content/posts/hugo-tailwind-and-netlify/index.md

 [Netlify][netlify].
 Here's the configuration I ended up with.

 <!--more-->

+---

+_**Note:** As of v0.128.0, Hugo provides explicit integration with Tailwind.
+I recommend doing what this site does and [following their new documentation][hugo-tailwind] instead of the setup described below._

+---

 Assuming there's an existing Hugo site, start by initializing an `npm` package.